WHAT TO DO IN THE SLEEPY ENCHANTING TOWN OF MALINDI AT THE KENYAN COAST.

 We did a drive around town stopping at Osteria for some gelato.
 Its’ a nice restaurant with some good décor.
-Arnold mentions this place makes a mean clam chowder. sadly since it’s a day excursion I wouldn’t be able to make dinner to try it out. i’ll save it for the next time I’m here. i had the vanilla and pistachio.
-He really wasn’t kidding, this gelato is excellent. we then drive down this street past a dilapidated building.
-Arnold mentions that once upon a time this shack was once The Old man &the sea, the best restaurant in the entire coast!
+Arnold mentions this place makes a mean clam chowder.
+Sadly since it’s a day excursion I wouldn’t be able to do dinner to try it out.
+I’ll save it for the next time I’m here.
+I had the vanilla and pistachio.
+He really wasn’t kidding, this gelato is excellent.
+We then drive down this street past a dilapidated building.
+Arnold mentions that once upon a time this shack was The Old man & The Sea, the best restaurant in the entire coast!
 Picture that for a second.
-The coast isn’t exactly small. this building is now a memory of a memory.
+The coast isn’t exactly small.
+This building is now a memory of a memory.

 Vasco da Gama Pillar.

 We drove down to see the Vasco da Gama pillar by the beach.
 Paying the 100Ksh entrance fee we made our way across the beach whose tide was out.
 It was beautiful. if there’s one thing I always miss about such places it’s the sound of the waves.
 Walking towards the pillar in the distance is pretty scenic. the pillar was built in 1498 by Vasco da Gama, a Portuguese explorer as a symbol of appreciation for the warm welcome the Sultan of Malindi had given him.
 The bell or dong (really depends on what angle you’re gazing at it from) shaped coral pillar is topped with a cross made from Lisbon stone.
 Resting at the stone benches and looking out at the ocean is pretty much all there is to do here.
 It sure is pretty though.